diamondman3/215-Final/README.md

 The only required code is in the files final_environment.py and final_rig.py in the main directory.
-The remaining code, including rod_mover.py and all the subdirectories, are either unused or earlier versions of the code.
+The remaining files are either part of the pycharm environment I used to program this, or backups I left in the folder when I committed it.